Medication Search: Apo-Ciproflox

 What form(s) does this medication come in?

-Apo-Ciproflox is no longer being manufactured for sale in Canada.
-For brands that may still be available, search under ciprofloxacin.
+Apo-Ciproflox® is no longer being manufactured for sale in Canada.
+For brands that may still be available, search under ciprofloxacin eye drops.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

 How should I use this medication?

-It is important to apply this medication exactly as prescribed by your doctor.
-If you miss a dose, apply it as soon as possible and continue with your regular schedule.
+It is important to use this medication exactly as prescribed by your doctor.
+If you miss a dose, use it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
-Do not apply a double dose to make up for a missed one.
+Do not instill a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.